 Churches help pay debts and bills.

-Many churches, synagogues, and other places of worship across the country have expanded their goals and missions.
+Many churches, synagogues, faith based groups and other places of worship across the country have expanded their goals as well as missions.
 These faith based groups continue to try to help people with a more pressing need as layoffs and economic worries persist.
 Churches and other places of worship are providing more and more financial assistance, such as help with debt, rent, utility bills, and more.
 Today, it is very common for the historical place for spiritual nurture to also help people and provide financial guidance.

 In one example, participants in the Catholic Charities Bible Chapel program paid off their home mortgages, held yard sales to pay down credit card debt, and reconsidered purchases that involved using loans.
 As a result of this debt reduction based service, the families were able to establish a well funded emergency cash fund and there are some who cut up their credit cards.
 Find additional debt assistance programs and ways to get out of debt.